Kenya's BBI blocked in blow to President Uhuru Kenyatta

 The defeat comes ahead of crucial elections in August.

-Mr Kenyatta has already served two terms as president so will not stand in those polls, but had staked his legacy on the passing of this bill.
+Mr Kenyatta has already served two terms as president so will not stand in those polls, but had staked his legacy on passing this bill.

 Among its key proposals was the introduction of a new post of prime minister.
 There had been speculation that Mr Kenyatta could seek this role should his rival-turned-ally Raila Odinga win the presidency.